Air New Zealand’s New Business Class Debuting February 2025

 Bottom line

-Air New Zealand should be introducing its new business class product later this year, and it will represent a significant improvement over what’s currently being offered.
+Air New Zealand should be introducing its new business class product as of early 2025, and it will represent a significant improvement over what’s currently being offered.
 The airline is introducing a new Business Premier, which I’d say looks reasonably good, but not cutting edge.
 Meanwhile Business Premier Luxe is the biggest change, as these seats will have doors and ottomans.

-Equally interesting is the extent to which Air New Zealand is increasing premium capacity, as there will be a lot more business class seats than before.
-We can expect the first retrofitted 787 with this new product to enter service in late 2024, while the first newly delivered 787 with this product will be delivered in 2026.
+We can expect the first retrofitted 787 with this new product to enter service in early 2025, while the first newly delivered 787 with this product will be delivered in 2026.

 What do you make of Air New Zealand’s new business class?